 Expanding the Anarchic

 As I mentioned earlier, a bible interface that is expressly designed to encourage users to build other interfaces can afford anarchy at a growing scale.
 Using the BibleSearch API, I could build an interface that constructs an entirely new bible version from a randomized selection of passages from different versions in multiple languages and present this to users in a web browser that allows them to move verses around to construct an entirely different narrative than was presented to them.
 This kind of use most certainly challenges the reign of an original intention or singular principle governing the interface.
-Much like the community reading use of the roll bible we encountered with 1QIsaa, this API interface, in use, offers great potential for anarchy, even if American Bible Society has offered suggested guidelines for use that are less anarchic and has the ability to terminate a user’s access at any time.
+This API interface offers great potential for anarchy, even if American Bible Society has offered suggested guidelines for use that are less anarchic and has the ability to terminate a user’s access at any time.
 Within the structure of the API, there are also some anarchic affordances at work.
 Several endpoints in the API offer a query parameter or search function that can open up new combinations of verses and interrupt the dominance of the typical order of the text.
 The API also provides a basic search endpoint that allows for passage or keyword requests.
 A query based request to the API simply means a user is constructing a question to ask the API, rather than just providing explicit values for parameters to return a specific response.
 The most interesting of the query based requests is offered in the verses endpoint, where a user can ask any keyword(s) question of the API and get a response that aggregates all verses that meet the criteria provided in the query.
 For example, if I want to find all mentions of “book” in the bible, I can make a request that looks like

 The API response provides a very helpful summary object for this query request that tells me there are eight versions that have 318 occurrences of the keyword “book” across the Old and New testaments.
 In this single API request, I have constructed a collection of over three hundred verses that cross eight versions and two testaments based on my interests as a user in a single keyword.
 In four additional lines of code, I can construct a single continuous text of 87,528 characters from a simple concatenation of these 318 verses.
 Here we see the anarchic affordances of the API bible interface on display as I construct an entirely different text from the results of a keyword search.